 Here is the list of terms that I’ve chosen to include in my Literary Terms slide presentation.
 It’s a long PowerPoint that I’ve recently posted in my TPT store with the idea that teachers could pull it out throughout the year as they introduce various literature topics.

 Voice and Tone

-  If you like, you can download a copy of the list here:
+If you could use a copy of just the list, you can download a free copy here:

 Literary Terms – list